What is Patch Compliance?

 If your team is researching Patch Compliance, the next useful step is usually to connect the definition back to the broader category and shortlist questions around it.
 A glossary page is most helpful when it leads directly into better category, product, and comparison research.

-From there, move into buyer guides like Windows Patch Management Software, What Is Patch Management?, and Best Patch Management Software and then back into category pages, product profiles, and comparisons.
+From there, move into buyer guides like Patch Management Policy Template, Patching Software vs Endpoint Management Software, and Patch Management System and then back into category pages, product profiles, and comparisons.
 That sequence keeps the glossary term connected to actual buying work instead of leaving it as isolated reference material.